Jovansam/PerlaTonettiWaugh.jl/src/full/README.md

-### README for code associated with solving the transition dynamics and steady state of AER Perla, Tonetti, and Waugh (2020)
+### README for code associated with solving the transition dynamics and steady state of of [Equilibrium Technology Diffusion, Trade, and Growth](https://christophertonetti.com/files/papers/PerlaTonettiWaugh_DiffusionTradeAndGrowth.pdf) by Perla, Tonetti, and Waugh (AER 2020)

 #### Julia Source